microsoft/document-generation-solution-accelerator/archive-doc-gen/README.md

-# Content generation solution accelerator
+# Document generation solution accelerator

-This solution accelerator is an internal chatbot that can interpret and understand context and direction from a creative brief to create multi-modal text and image content for a marketing ad campaign.​
+This solution accelerator is a powerful tool that helps you create your own AI assistant for document generation.
+The accelerator can be used by any customer looking for reusable architecture and code snippets to build an AI assistant to generate a sample template and content grounded on their own enterprise data.

+This example focuses on a generic use case - chat with your own data, generate a document template using your own data, and exporting the document in a docx format.

 <br/>

 <div align="center">